lando/lando/docs/config/node.md

 ### Setting a port

 While we assume your `node` service is running on port `80`, we recognize that many `node` app's also run on port `3000` or otherwise.
 You can easily change our default to match whatever your app needs.
+If your `node` service doesn't require an exposed port, you can also set `port` to `false` to disable the default port `80` mapping.

 Note that if you set either `port` or `ssl` to a value less than `1024` then Lando will run the `command` as `root` otherwise it will run as the `node` user which for all intents and purposes is `you`.